The Velvet Underground

 March 8, 1966

-"Andy Warhol and Roy Lichtenstein" was one of a nine-part series USA Artists made for NET (National Educational Television, the precursor to PBS) produced and directed by Lane Slate.
-Narrator is Alan Solomon.
+"Andy Warhol and Roy Lichtenstein" was episode number 2 of a eleven-part series USA: Artists made for NET (National Educational Television, the precursor to PBS), produced and directed by Lane Slate.
+Narrator of this epîsode is Alan Solomon.

 Andy Warhol introduces the Velvet Underground, and the band plays Venus In Furs and Heroin.